 Students, employees, and visitors should be confident that they are not displaying any symptoms of any contagious illness (COVID-19, flu, stomach bug, etc.) before coming to campus.
 By arriving on campus, you are attesting to your and your child’s good health.

 The choice to wear a face covering will always be supported within our community.
 When required, approved face coverings (no gaiters or scarves) will be worn in accordance with CDC recommendations and NYS Dept. of Health requirements.

 Good hand hygiene is key to our ability to prevent the spread of illness/disease.
 The importance of washing hands frequently and using hand sanitizer continues to be emphasized.
 Hand sanitizer is available in all classrooms, hallways, and other common areas throughout the school.

 PARENT/GUARDIAN VISITS TO CAMPUS

-All visitors are required to sign in and out and are reminded not to be present on campus if they are not feeling healthy or have any symptoms of COVID-19.
+All visitors are required to sign in and out and are reminded not to be present on campus if they are not feeling well.
 Forgotten items may be dropped off in the vestibule of the Phoenix lobby.
 For security purposes, all exterior doors, including the Phoenix entrance, remain locked during the school day.
 Visitors who have appointments on campus must be accompanied by their host at all times.